coop-tim/developer-exercise/README.md

 # Task 2 -Refactor

-Refactor the code so that it supports a 5-way version of rock paper scissors, featuring Fire, Water, Wood, Metal and Earth, as shown in the below rules and diagram.
+Refactor the code so that it supports a 5-way version of rock paper scissors, featuring Fire, Water, Wood, Metal and Earth, as shown in the below rules.
 Please do not submit a pull request, instead zip up your code and send to us via email.

 - Fire burns Wood
 - Fire melts Metal